 The Girls Write Now Fellowship Program offers up to three full-time paid fellowships annually.
 Fellowships are customized, and typically last up to one year.
 The program is a competitive opportunity with a leading nonprofit to get on a solid track post-graduation with intensive, on-the-ground training from Girls Write Now.
 Fellows emerge from the program well positioned for promotion within Girls Write Now or to be competitive candidates in any career.

 Girls Write Now Fellowships allow young professionals to apply their chosen field of graduate education and/or build on significant experience they already have in the field.
 Fellows come to Girls Write Now with a deep knowledge and successful track record in a range of disciplines that help deliver on Girls Write Now’s multi-pronged mission of transmedia storytelling, mentoring, and community.
 Recent Fellows hail from NYU in Arts Politics, MIT in Brain & Cognitive Science, and Sarah Lawrence in Publishing Publicity.
-At this stage, we are particularly interested in Fellows who do not fit the obvious profile of Girls Write Now, for example with hard skills such as technology & design, software engineering, public policy, and data science & analytics.
+At this time, we are particularly interested in Fellows who have graphic design, website and social media skills and interest.

-Girls Write Now Fellows play an integral role behind the scenes while gaining valuable experience across departments—from internal programs and operations to external relations through marketing, fundraising, and beyond.
-Working closely with the senior team, Fellows identify areas of focus, set ambitious goals and milestones, then receive training, mentorship, and regular feedback to meet them, emerging with concrete, resume-boosting deliverables.
+Girls Write Now Fellows play an integral role in the day-to-day operations while gaining valuable experience across departments—from internal programs and operations to external relations through marketing, fundraising, and beyond.
+Working closely with the senior team, Fellows identify areas of focus, set ambitious goals and milestones, then receive training, mentorship, and regular feedback.

 Fellows develop skills in event production, project management, program evaluation, systems maintenance, design, editorial, and more—all while learning to navigate the politics of a diverse, multi-generational community filled with talent and strong opinions.
 The Fellows’ toolbox prepares professionals to be highly effective leaders in today’s world,